UNFmontreal/toad/doc/toad/src/en/tasks/10-Tensorfsl.md

 ## Goal

-The tensorFSL step reconstructs the tensors from the diffusion-weigthed images and then extracts the tensor metrics such as fractional anisotropy (FA) or mean diffusivity (MD).
+The tensorFSL step reconstructs the tensors from the diffusion-weighted images and then extracts the tensor metrics such as fractional anisotropy (FA) or mean diffusivity (MD).
 This step uses the `dtfit` command from FSL [ref: <a href="http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT" target="_blank">FSL</a>]

 ## Requirements

-- Diffusion-weigthed images (dwi)
+- Diffusion-weighted images (dwi)
 - Diffusion-weighted gradient scheme (b or bvec and bval)
 - Mask of the brain (optional)